oberhauser-global/blog-oberhauser-foundation-github.io/README.md

 Please make sure to set the `draft` field in the created md to false once you want to publish it.

+## Working inside DevContainer

+Start the project inside VS Codes DevContainer environment and run (from inside the container):

+    $ make run

 # Publish to Github

 The complete website (statically compiled via hugo) is under `./docs` in order